Vincent5201/Go-with-Resnet-and-BERT/README.md

 # Go with ResNet and BERT

 ## Overview
-This project was originally developed as my undergraduate thesis (see the [old repo](https://github.com/Vincent5201/BERT-for-GO-prediction)).
+This project was originally developed as my undergraduate thesis (see the [BERT-for-GO-prediction](https://github.com/Vincent5201/BERT-for-GO-prediction)).

 The core idea was to treat the game of Go as a sequence of text tokens and use BERT as the prediction model.
 Traditionally, Go AI models rely on image-based architectures such as ResNet, but this project explored the feasibility of using a text-based Transformer model instead.
 The original repository contains detailed comparisons and analysis.